tsaohucn/conflict-calendars/README.md

 calendar_B = Ccs::Calendar.new(Time.new(2016,12,10,9,0),Time.new(2016,12,10,10,30))
 #=> #<Ccs::Calendar:0x007fa36c55bf38 @name=nil, @start_time=2016-12-10 09:00:00 +0800, @end_time=2016-12-10 10:30:00 +0800>
 ```
-And then you can find the conflicts by this way
+Then you can find the conflicts by this way

 ```ruby
 conflicts = Ccs::Conflicts.new(calendar_A,calendar_B)